 Not a minute later, en route to haggle with the parking metre, a National Trust employee, a very nice gentleman by the name of Trevor, stopped to chat to us.
-Having told us at length of the many benefits of N.T. membership (including free parking at applicable locations like this one, and mostly that he wouldn’t clamp us for staying over last night) and after he re-enacted a couple of hilarious past conversations in an impressively cartoonish Irish leprechaun accent, he signed us up for annual membership to the charity for the handsome sum of £140.
-We recieved our welcome pack and a whole set of new maps detailing all the places that were previously off limits to us, places we would usually avoid only due to the admission charge, places which now become free to enter…
+Having told us at length of the many benefits of N.T. membership (including free parking at applicable locations like this one, and mostly that he wouldn’t clamp us for staying over last night) and after he re-enacted a couple of hilarious past conversations in an impressively cartoonish Irish leprechaun accent, he signed us up for annual membership to the charity for the handsome sum of £114.
+We received our welcome pack and a whole set of new maps detailing all the places that were previously off limits to us, places we would usually avoid only due to the admission charge, places which now become free to enter…

 I always say we ‘packed a bag’ as if it were as simple as putting on a coat but in truth my backpack is always ready for an adventure with a couple of essential items stored away in case of need.
 We learned quickly in our van lives to always be prepared, that ‘going for a walk’ when you have no other plans for the rest of your whole life is never as straightforward as it sounds and through trial and many errors we have added a few essentials which we carry with us everytime we leave Dixie parked up behind and set off on foot.